mjbhobe/dl-pytorch/tutorial/tutorial.md

   )
   ```
 * Let's train for 150 epochs with a batch size of 16
-* To begin with let's not track any additional metrics (let's forget the `metrics_map` parameter for just this once)
+* To begin with we won't be tracking any _additional_ metrics during training, so we'll ignore the `metrics_map` parameter

 So here is how we'll instantiate the `Trainer` class in our case.